bmeredith/realms-of-ether-artifacts/README.md

   - Add the return type of function calls with named return types, where possible.
   - Update variables within methods where possible (based on hints from abi for a method's output names, events, etc.)
 - `abi.json`: While the source code of the smart contract may not be available, the original ABI is still available and was found on the original [Realms of Ether](https://realmsofether.com/) website.

+## Notes
+- All method names are a 1-to-1 match of what would be within the original source code.
+Any method names that could not be identified have been left as the decompiled MethodID.
+- Not all function parameter names or function output names are 1-to-1 match.
+Decompilation of those is not possible.
+It is a best effort to identify those and have the reconstructed contract more readable.

 ## Contracts